 The Big Question

 The consumer sales of various CBD products across the United States have proven this product is very popular and growing even more popular each year.
-The Hartman Group reports that customers are more health-oriented and want to know what’s going in their bodies, now more than ever.
+Customers are more health-oriented and want to know what’s going in their bodies, now more than ever.
 From mental health studies to physical benefits, the cannabis plant called hemp is a choice for many.

 [Cannabis is] everything people believe to be good about marijuana, without the downside of getting stoned.”Bethany Gomez, Director of Research for the Brightfield Group